 I was talking with a friend the other day about his church and about how he helps out with the youth program there.
 He told me about a recent weekend event where the kids had several opportunities to worship in a group setting, and about how enthusiastically they sang and worshiped.
 He contrasted the enthusiasm of the kids with some older, stodgy churchgoers he’d experienced, noting that there weren’t many of those at his church.
 And he went on to tell me that though his church has “Baptist” on its sign, in many respects, “It doesn’t look like your typical Baptist church.”
 By typical, he of course meant that, at least in generations past, most all Baptist churches, or any churches of a particular denomination, all looked alike.
 This led us to talk about the phenomenon of non-denominationalism, and about how many churches belonging even to the mainline denominations are beginning to hold on less tightly to their denominational identities and distinctives.
 In fact, my friend disclosed that he would just prefer we do away with all the denominations and titles and just be Christians.
 I agreed (with a caveat), lamenting that denominationalism is a blight on Christianity.

-Because we blame an over-emphasis on doctrine for the fracturing of the Church, and because it’s difficult to follow the heady doctrinal language in ecumenical dialogue, we’ve diminished its importance by ignoring it altogether.
+Because we blame an over-emphasis on doctrines for the fracturing of the Church, and because it’s difficult to follow the heady doctrinal language in ecumenical dialogue, we’ve greatly de-emphasized doctrine on the popular level.
 We’ve extended the olive branch to members of other denominations and established congregations based not on lists of doctrines or dogmas, but on simple Gospel truths.
 We think because Christianity has gotten too complicated and too much doctrine has muddied the living water, we’ll solve the problem by getting back to the basics.
 Denominations with their dogmas are the problem, so we have invented “Non-Denominationalism.”
 But what we don’t realize, because we’re too short-sighted, is that this model is unsustainable.

 This brings me to my earlier caveat when I agreed with my friend in wishing to do away with denominations.
 I think divisions among Christians are contrary to what Christ prayed for: “that they may all be one.”
 Though denominations show our clear dividing lines, dissolving into autonomous congregations does not make us one.
 There is a word the Church has used to describe itself as one: Catholic.
 And that doesn’t just mean Roman Catholic.
 It’s a word Ignatius of Antioch (student of the Apostle John, and martyred around A.D.
 110) used to describe the Church way back in the first or second century.
 It’s a word that in New Testament Greek (katholikos) means according to (kata) + the whole (holos).
 Looking at the Church according to the whole is something many heirs of the Reformation haven’t done in centuries, but it’s something that is absolutely essential and, I think, a mandate if we want to take seriously the Lord’s desire for Christian unity.
 Let’s not cheapen unity by ignoring each other’s doctrines and hoping heresy won’t happen.
 Let’s fully engage our brothers and sisters, including those in other parts of the world and all those who have gone before us.
 We can learn from generations past, which is why I’ll look at the Reformers of the Western Church next time in Part 2.